Etiquette in Asia: China

 Eating is a dominant aspect of Chinese culture and eating out is one of the most common ways to honour guests, socialize, and deepen friendships.
 Generally, Chinese etiquette is very similar to that in other East Asian countries such as Korea and Japan, with some exceptions.
 In most traditional Chinese dining, dishes are shared communally.
 Although both square and rectangular tables are used for small groups of people, round tables are preferred for large groups.
 There is a specific seating order to every formal dinner, based on seniority and organizational hierarchy.
 The seat of honour, reserved for the host or oldest person, is usually the one in the center facing east or facing the entrance.
 Chopsticks are used instead of forks and knives.
 In most Chinese restaurants, there is no tip required unless it is explicitly posted.
 Tea is almost always provided, either in advance of the diners being seated or immediately afterward.
 A verbal "thank you" (谢谢; xiexie) should be offered to the server pouring the tea.

+Handshake etiquette

+The order of handshakes is mainly determined by the principle of "the elder comes first".
+In formal occasions, the order of extending hands when shaking hands is mainly determined by position and identity.
+In general occasions, it is mainly determined by age, gender, and marital status.